Computational complexity of Berry phase estimation in topological phases of matter

 However, even if we obtain the same state, it can acquire a global phase.
 It is known that after a loop of adiabatic time evolution, the obtained state can be written in the form

-The first phase $\theta_D$ is called a dynamical phase, and it is dependent on the energy of the evolved state as well as the speed of adiabatic time evolution.
+\RED{This is the usual form of the phase acquired under adiabatic evolution~\cite{berry1984quantal}.} The first phase $\theta_D$ is called a dynamical phase, and it is dependent on the energy of the evolved state as well as the speed of adiabatic time evolution.
 The second phase $\theta_B$ is called the Berry phase or a geometric phase.
-Interestingly, this term does not depend on the energy and the speed of the time evolution.
-As a consequence, the complexity of the Berry phase estimation problem is independent of the energy property of the eigenstate.
-This is a sharp contrast to the usual LH problem, which is an energy estimation problem.
-In terms of the adiabatic time evolution, the energy property of eigenstates is more related to the dynamical phase $\theta_D$.
+Interestingly, this term does not depend on the energy and the speed of the time evolution. \RED{As a consequence, Berry phase estimation targets a geometric property of the eigenstate path, rather than the eigenenergy itself.
+This contrasts with the usual LH problem, which is an energy-estimation problem.}